Yayaka/Amorphos/specification/host.md

 - MUST **ymp-version** semver
   The version of YMP

-- MUST **host-version** semver
-  The version of the specification of the host

 - MUST **connection-protocols** array
   An array of objects which have following properties